kmcho2019/EECE667-TermProject-Placement/doc/GuideLine.md

 ## Introduction

-The parts that you should implement are two things; `Quadratic Placement` and `Your own placement`.
+The assignment that you should implement are two things; `Quadratic Placement` and `Your own placement`.

 ### 1. Quadratic Placement (30pt)